dannytehe/four/README.md

 <hr>

-<strong>now read my poem!!!!</strong>
+4444

-I really like fours
+I really like four

-I like 4 groups of 4, so I also like 16

-I like 4 to the fourth power so i also like 256

-(obvously not done)
+It is my favorite number

+it also interferes with everything I do :)

+I do something

+I have to do it 4 times :3

+washing my hands

+I do it 4 times

+a randomly say something

+I say it 4 times(the last ones are very quiet)

+I type an !!!! or ????

+I type it four times